Free worldwide shipping

 • Positive changes in T cells, a critical component of immune defense.

-Strengthening immune function in older adults is one of the biggest challenges in healthy aging—and rapamycin analogs may help.
+Strengthening immune function in older adults is one of the biggest challenges in healthy aging—and rapamycin analogs may help, especially when exploring rapamycin on elderly immune system support.
+Similar immune findings are seen in ME/CFS rapamycin trials and broader rapamycin longevity research.

 Compatible With Exercise